ckeditor/ckeditor4-docs/docs/guide/dev/basepath/README.md

 ## Solution: CKEDITOR_BASEPATH ##

-When loading the editor script, CKEditor is looking for the global {@linkapi CKEDITOR_BASEPATH} JavaScript variable that contains the editor installation path.
+When loading the editor script, CKEditor is looking for the global `CKEDITOR_BASEPATH` JavaScript variable that contains the editor installation path.
 If it is defined, its value is used.
 Otherwise the automatic detection process described above takes place.
-In order to solve this uncommon loading issue it is thus enough to define the {@linkapi CKEDITOR_BASEPATH} variable.
+In order to solve this uncommon loading issue it is thus enough to define the `CKEDITOR_BASEPATH` variable.
 For example:
 ```
 <script>
     var CKEDITOR_BASEPATH = '/ckeditor/';